 Less Annoying CRM gets you basic contact management.
-Notes, files and tasks can be added to contact profiles.
+Notes, files and tasks can be added to customer profiles.
 You can let teams share calendars and organize tasks and to-do lists.
 It syncs with Google Calendar too.
 You get simple lead reporting to manage your pipeline.
 It does follow up reminders to keep your sales teams on the ball with open opportunities.
 There are daily agenda emails too.
 This is a decent tool for team collaboration.
 And the learning curve is short.

-Less Annoying CRM is a flat $15 per user per month.
+Less Annoying CRM is a flat $15.

 Less Annoying CRM is best for:

 Which is the best CRM on the market?
 Key takeaways

 So what’s the best of the best CRM software for you?

 Well, HubSpot takes our top spot, but SalesForce and Pipedrive are great competitors for that position.